-8. Exam Policies:
+8. Exam Policies

-- Bring student identification to exams. - Nothing is to be on/at one's desk during an exam except a pencil, an eraser, and the individual's student card - Do not wear baseball caps to exams - Do not bring music players, cell phones, beepers, or other electronic devices to exams - This course has other exam guidelines and expectations which are clearly outlined in a document on the course website.
+- Bring student identification to exams. - Nothing is to be on/at one's desk during an exam except a pencil, an eraser, an approved calculator, and the individual's student card - No smart watches, smart phones, other electronic devices are permitted at exams - This course has other exam guidelines and expectations which are clearly outlined in a document on the course website.
 Students are expected to understand and adhere to these guidelines in order to avoid grade penalties.